raspy135/Qun-synthesizer/README.md

 - Connectivity: Standard MIDI (TRS A type), BLE MIDI, MIDI UART sSupports macOS and Windows through my SerialMIDI https://github.com/raspy135/serialmidi .

 * ESP32 Lyrat
   * Originally designed for smart speaker.
 Qun synthesizer uses it to achieve affordable pricing.
-Since the board is not designed for Synthesizer, it has some limitations (e.g. it has USB, but it's not typical USB-MIDI, it's MIDI UART)
+Since the board is not designed to be a synthesizer, it has some limitations (e.g. it has USB, but it's not typical USB-MIDI, it's MIDI UART)

 * **Analog Modeling engine**
   * The analog modeling engine is **an original, made from scratch**.
 It uses advanced algorithms for great organic sound.
 The engine is not a copy of one of classic synths, it is designed to make a modern sound.